Pediatric Hearing Aids at Camino ENT

 Hearing Device Fitting and Purchase

-Once the family has chosen a device, a hearing device fitting appointment will be scheduled.
-This appointment is approximately two weeks following the consultation.
+Once the family has chosen a device, a fitting appointment will be scheduled.
+This appointment should take place two weeks after the consultation.
 At the fitting appointment, the audiologist will enter the child’s hearing loss information into the computer and make initial programming changes to the hearing device(s).

 In some cases, behavioral threshold testing may not provide accurate or reliable results for the audiologist to use in programming the hearing device.
 The audiologist may need to rely on other types of testing to estimate the child’s hearing loss.
-This type of testing is called electroacoustical and includes auditory brainstem response (ABR) and auditory steady-state response (ASSR) testing.
-Hearing thresholds can be estimated from these tests, if behavioral thresholds cannot be obtained.
-Frequent testing of infants and young children with hearing loss is needed, especially over the first few years until accurate, reliable information can be obtained.
+These additional tests are called electroacoustical and includes auditory brainstem response (ABR) and auditory steady-state response (ASSR) testing.

-The audiologist will show the family the main parts of the hearing device.
-The parents/guardians will also practice inserting and removing the device.
-The audiologist will give the family tools to clean the device and show the family how to do a “listening check” with the child each morning.
-Families are also encouraged to call or email the audiologist when they feel their child’s hearing devices may not be working.
+The audiologist will explain the main parts of the hearing device to the family and will have the parents/guardians practice inserting and removing the device.
+The audiologist will also give the family tools to clean the device and show the family how to do a listening check with the child each morning.

-In the state of California, all hearing device consumers have a 45-day trial period in which to try the hearing device(s).
-It is common for the audiologist to make several programming adjustments to the hearing device(s) as the child adjusts to the sound.
+In the state of California, all hearing devices have a 45-day trial period.
 If the family decides at the end of the trial period to return the hearing devices, the cost of the device(s) will be returned to the patient in full.
 Any insurance benefit or contribution applied to the device(s) will be taken into account when calculating the reimbursement.

 Hearing Device Follow-Up